Investor Visas are popular ways for foreigners to buy or start US business inside the United States while hiring US workers to support such business.

 Whether you invest in an L-1, E-2 or EB-5, one needs to expect a visitor from the government on a regular basis.

 So called “site visits” are going to become a norm under the Trump Administration.
 These site visits consist of checking the number of employees that work for the company as well as whether each company is meeting standards set forth by the industry.
 This practice is just beginning, but feedback from business owners seem to indicate that this is not a friendly encounter.

-If the government has noticed your business for an inspection, please call Chiumento Dwyer Hertel Grant, P.L for advice or even representation during this arduous process!
+If the government has noticed your business for an inspection, please call Chiumento Law, PLLC, P.L for advice or even representation during this arduous process!